bsc-pm-ompss-at-fpga/ait/README.md

 #### Style testing

-The python code follows pycodestyle which is verified using the `flake8` tool.
+The python code follows PEP 8 style guide which is verified using the `flake8` tool.

 To check the current source code just execute `python3 -m flake8`.